 Jehovah’s Witnesses believe in a patriarchal organization and family, meaning ruled by men.
-Only men are allowed positions of authority or teaching in the congregation, and men are the head of the house with absolute authority over their wives and children, who are to be obedient and submissive to him.
+Only men are allowed positions of authority or teaching in the congregation, and men are the head of the house, with absolute authority over their wives and children, who are to be obedient and submissive to him.
 While there are fleeting attempts made at reminding men that they are to be “loving” to their wives, abuse was very common when I was growing up, including physical abuse, verbal abuse, and mental and emotional abuse.

 In one such example I remember, a man who was an elder at the time hit his wife so that she needed to go to the hospital to get her lip stitched up.
-While she was there, the other elders in the congregation visited her and told her that she was obviously not submissive to him and needed to apologize to him for provoking him.
+While she was there, the other elders in the congregation visited her, and told her that she was obviously not submissive to him and needed to apologize to him for provoking him.

-During one public discourse in front of an entire congregation, an elder said that if a woman who was one of Jehovah’s Witnesses had a husband who was not a JW, this was “obviously” her own fault for not being submissive and obedient enough so as to bring him into the organization.
-He then also shared the story that often at the end of the week, he would pull out some money to give to his wife, but if she had not been “submissive enough” that week, he would just show it to her and then put it right back in his wallet.
+During one public discourse in front of an entire congregation, an elder said that if a woman who was one of Jehovah’s Witnesses had a husband who was not a JW, this was “obviously” her own fault for not being submissive and obedient enough, so as to bring him into the organization.
+He then also shared the story that, at the end of the week, he would often pull out some money to give to his wife, but if she had not been “submissive enough” that week, he would just show it to her, and then put it right back in his wallet.

 He then proceeded to laugh at her, in front of me; not only was he being abusive and selfish by deciding where they would sit, but he also thought it would be fine to laugh at the fact that he was so cruel and thoughtless to her.

 These are just a few examples of the domestic violence and abuse toward women I experienced with Jehovah’s Witnesses.
 None of these men have ever been corrected or counseled about their behavior, and none of the women were ever given apologies for this endorsement of violence toward them.

-Jehovah’s Witnesses have published articles on domestic violence and abuse, and in some cases have said that it’s wrong, but as I’ll discuss in other posts, they also encourage women to stay with abusers in the hopes that he’ll see her “fine conduct” and take an interest in becoming one of Jehovah’s Witnesses himself.
+Jehovah’s Witnesses have published articles on domestic violence and abuse, and in some cases have said that it’s wrong, but as I discuss in other posts, they also encourage women to stay with abusers in the hopes that he’ll see her “fine conduct,” and take an interest in becoming one of Jehovah’s Witnesses himself.

 The literature of Jehovah’s Witnesses often reminds us that “holy spirit” directs their organization.
 Elders pray for “guidance” all the time when in front of others, so either the religion is bereft of this holy spirit and direction, or the god they worship cares little about domestic violence and abuse.